 Buddy Rydell's therapy techniques to help Dave and Teach Him Anger include such shady activities as paying a transvestite prostitute, stopping the car in the middle of traffic, and making him confront a Buddhist.

-Rush Hour Has Detective Carter who works for the FBI but has no partner which he is criticized for, is loud/obnoxious and does things his way.
-Is told off by the chief for what he did but he just ended up justifying his actions by saying no one got hurt and the job got done.
+Rush Hour has Detective Carter, who works for the FBI, but has no partner (which he is criticized for), is loud/obnoxious, and does things his way.
+He is told off by the chief for what he did but he just ended up justifying his actions by saying no one got hurt and the job got done.
 He ends up helping people enough to keep him from being Chaotic Neutral.

 Dirty Harry is clearly this, despite being a police officer.
 He frequently breaks laws, and is remarkably blunt in his criticism of them.